 - Tight headbands, helmets or wool hats

 - Greasy lotions, hair products, and oily makeup

 - Grease-filled air in restaurant kitchens — if you work in this type of environment, be sure to wash your face when you get home.

-- Stress.
-When you’re emotionally stressed your body makes extra hormones that can cause breakouts.
+- When you’re emotionally stressed your body makes extra hormones that can cause breakouts.
+Studies have shown that some people who have acne often have a breakout when they are stressed.
 Try to learn ways you can de-stress and relax!